 Which oils for oily skin

-But not all oils are the same and it’s important to choose the right ones to suit your skintype especially if you have a tendency towards oily skin or acne-prone skin.
+However, oils can be very beneficial to oily skin - the trick is, of course, to choose the right oil!
+All oils are different with different fatty acid profiles which is why it’s important to choose the right ones to suit your skintype especially if you have a tendency towards oily skin or acne-prone skin.

 The skin’s own natural oil called sebum (Latin for fat or tallow) is secreted by the sebaceous glands which are distributed over the entire body either under hair follicles or under pores with the exception of the palms of your hands and the soles of your feet.